cscorley/dissertation/chapters/1_introduction/3_goals.md

 ### Effectively using software repository history for an online topic-modeling-based feature location technique to remove retraining costs

-We investigate the usefulness of using changesets when constructing models using online LDA for feature location.
+We investigate the usefulness of using changesets to construct models with online LDA for feature location.
 Conventional feature location techniques train models using only the source code in the form of a snapshot of the source code.
-We explore how to train models on the changesets, and then using that model for inference of a source code snapshot.
+We explore how to train models on the changesets, and then use that model for inference of a source code snapshot.

 ### Effectively using software repository history for an online topic-modeling-based developer identification technique to remove retraining costs

 Like feature location, many developer identification techniques train models using only a source code snapshot.
-Developer identification diverges from feature location once a model is obtained, using that model to find an appropriate developer with a myriad of different heuristics and techniques.
-We investigate the usefulness of using changesets when constructing models using online LDA for developer identification.
-We explore how to train models on the changesets, and then using that model for inference of an individual developer's word change history.
+Developer identification diverges from feature location once a model is obtained, using that model to find an appropriate developer with a myriad of heuristics and techniques.
+We investigate the usefulness of using changesets to construct models with online LDA for developer identification.
+We explore how to train models on the changesets, and then use that model for inference of an individual developer's word change history.

 ### Effectively using a *single* changeset-based topic model for automating different software maintenance tasks

 Here, we explore whether we can re-use the same model for different tasks.
-In particular, since topic models are sensitive to parameter selection [@Biggers-etal_2014], we perform parameter sweeps across both tasks of feature location and developer identification.
+In particular, because topic models are sensitive to parameter selection [@Biggers-etal_2014], we perform parameter sweeps across both tasks of feature location and developer identification.
 We seek, per project, an optimal parameter configuration that works well on either task.
 Further, as changesets